 - size of the occupation.

-Over 3,400 Albertans are employed in the Personnel and recruitment officers occupational group.
-This group is expected to have a below-average annual growth of 1.2% from 2016 to 2020.
-As a result, 41 new positions are forecast to be created each year, in addition to job openings created by employment turnover.
-Note: As human resources professionals form only a part of this larger occupational group, only some of these newly created positions will be for human resources professionals.
+Over 3,500 Albertans are employed in the Personnel and recruitment officers occupational group, which is expected to have an annual below-average growth of 2.2% from 2013 to 2017 in Alberta.
+It is forecasted that about 77 new positions will be created each year in addition to job openings created by employment turnover.
+(Note: Since human resources professionals form only a part of the larger occupational group on which this forecast is based, only a portion of the new positions created will be for human resources professionals.

 Employment turnover is expected to increase as members of the baby boom generation retire over the next few years.